Are you facing financial difficulties? Are you worried about your ability to make ends meet in the months to come?

 Once you’re comfortable with the terms and conditions, you can move forward without any concern of souring a relationship with a loved one.

-As tempted as you may be to secure a loan from a family member, you shouldn’t do so until you become familiar with the risks.
+As tempted as you may be to secure a loan from a family member, you shouldn’t do so unless you are comfortable with the risks.
 When you compare the potential downfalls with the benefits of a personal loan, you may soon find yourself wanting to keep family out of your financials and contacting a reputable bank, like Discover, instead.